+2.7 Necessary degree of completeness when providing information in an SDS

+The information requirements are explained in detail in chapter 3.
+It should be noted that where specific data are not used or where data are not available, this must be clearly stated.

+Need to update SDSs 2.8

-1 an SDS 2 3 The information requirements are explained in detail in Chapter 4.
-It should be noted that 4 where specific data are not used or where data are not available, this must be clearly stated.
-5 6 The conditions under which an SDS must be updated and re-issued are given in Article 31(9) 7 of REACH as follows: 8 "9.
-Suppliers shall update the safety data sheet without delay on the following occasions: 9 (a) as soon as new information which may affect the risk management measures, or new 10 11 information on hazards becomes available; (b) once an authorisation has been granted or refused; 12 13 (c) once a restriction has been imposed.
-14 The new, dated version of the information, identified as 'Revision: (date)', shall be provided free of charge on paper or electronically to all former recipients to whom they have supplied 15 the substance or mixture within the preceding 12 months.
-Any updates following 16 17 registration shall include the registration number."
-18 19 Thus, although there are industry documents available which give recommendations on when a change in an SDS is considered a "major" or a "minor" change, this terminology is not used in 20 21 the REACH Regulation.
-Only the changes according to Article 31 (9) of REACH give rise to a 22 has been supplied within the preceding 12 months.
-Sector and branch organisations may 23 24 provide their own guidance on when it is desirable to additionally send updated versions of SDSs which are not specifically required by Article 31(9) of REACH, but such additional updates 25 are not a legal requirement 26 27 Nevertheless, it is recommended to review the totality of the contents of an SDS at regular intervals.
-The definition of these intervals is the responsibility of the actor who issues the SDS 28 29 - the intervals are not defined in the REACH Regulation.
-It might be expected that the 30 frequency of such reviews would be commensurate with the hazards of the substance or mixture and that the review would be carried out by a competent person.
-31 32 33 34 The text of point 0.2.5 of the revised Annex II of REACH (in force as of 01/12/2010) specifies that: 35 36 safety data sheet has been revised and the new, revised version is provided to recipients, 37 the changes shall be brought to the attention of the recipient in Section 16 of the safety 38 39 data sheet, unless they have been indicated elsewhere.
-In that case, the date of compilation identified as "Revision: (date)" as well as a version number, revision number, supersedes 40 date or other indication of what version is replaced shall appear on the first page".
-41 42 Thus, revisions must be identified as such on the first page and information on the changes 43 must be given either in section 16 or elsewhere in the SDS.
+- 2 The conditions under which an SDS must be updated and re-issued are given in Article 31(9) - 3 of REACH as follows: - 4 "9.
+Suppliers shall update the safety data sheet without delay on the following occasions: - 5 (a) as soon as new information which may affect the risk management measures, or new 6 information on hazards becomes available; - 7 (b) once an authorisation has been granted or refused; - 8 (c) once a restriction has been imposed.

+9 The new, dated version of the information, identified as 'Revision: (date)', shall be provided 10 free of charge on paper or electronically to all former recipients to whom they have supplied the substance or mixture within the preceding 12 months.
+Any updates following 11 registration shall include the registration number."

+- 14 Thus, although there are industry documents available which give recommendations on when a change in an SDS is considered a "major" or a "minor" change, this terminology is not used in 15 - 16 the REACH Regulation.
+Only the changes according to Article 31 (9) of REACH give rise to a - 17 legal obligation to provide updated versions to all recipients to whom the substance or mixture - has been supplied within the preceding 12 months.
+Sector and branch organisations may 18 - 19 provide their own guidance on when it is desirable to additionally send updated versions of - 20 SDSs which are not specifically required by Article 31(9) of REACH, but such additional updates - 21 are not a legal requirement. - 22 Nevertheless, it is recommended to review the totality of the contents of an SDS at regular - 23 intervals.
+The definition of these intervals is the responsibility of the actor who issues the SDS - 24 - the intervals are not defined in the REACH Regulation.
+It might be expected that the - 25 frequency of such reviews would be commensurate with the hazards of the substance or - mixture and that the review would be carried out by a competent person.
+26

+2.9 Need to communicate changes in the SDS

+29 The text of point 0.2.5 of Annex II to REACH specifies that:

+"The date of compilation of the safety data sheet shall be given on the first page.
+When a safety data sheet has been revised and the new, revised version is provided to recipients, the changes shall be brought to the attention of the recipient in Section 16 of the safety data sheet, unless they have been indicated elsewhere.
+In that case, the date of compilation identified as "Revision: (date)" as well as a version number, revision number, supersedes date or other indication of what version is replaced shall appear on the first page".

+Thus, revisions must be identified as such on the first page and information on the changes must be given either in section 16 or elsewhere in the SDS.